 Using Dong Quai could also slow down blood clotting.
 It is not recommended for individuals with bleeding disorders to undergo surgery and those with protein S deficiency.

 You can make a decoction of the herb.
 Chop dried root of Dong Quai and let it simmer for 20 minutes.
 Take 1 cup of the decoction 2 to 3 times daily.

-The herb is also available in other forms and can be used as tincture or even topical substance.
+The herb is also available in other forms and can be used as a tincture or even a topical substance.
 It can also be acquired from supplements in tablets or capsules.

 It is best to use properly dried roots to avoid mildew.
 Make sure that you let it simmer in boiling water and not just infuse in hot water.
 When you boil it, you can get optimal levels of the medicinal property of the herb.
 It is advisable not to take Dong Quai when a pregnant woman is lactating and nursing or is having menstrual periods.

 Ongoing research on Dong Quai points to the possibility that some of the herb’s effects are due to phytoestrogens, estrogen-like plant compounds.
 These phytoestrogens may help supply an additional mild source of estrogen to balance out levels in the body.